Detail++: Training-Free Detail Enhancer for T2I Diffusion Models: Method

 \textbf{Shared self-attention map.} Once we have the set of sub-prompts, the next step is to use these prompts to generate images cooperatively.
 Since previous work~\cite{liu2024towards,tumanyan2023plug,cao2023masactrl,nam2024dreammatcher} has shown that the self-attention map in U-Net stores the layout information of the image, we let the network generate images based on each sub-prompt, while achieving a consistent layout by sharing the self-attention map.
-Specifically, we cache the U-Net self-attention maps in the first branch and reuse them in subsequent branches.
+Specifically, at each denosing time step, we first cache the self-attention maps in U-Net during the first branch generation process and reuse them in other branches.
 In this way, we make the images that different sub-prompts generated consistent with the layout of the original prompt.
 It is observed that the early stages of denoising are most critical for constructing the overall layout of the image, so we only use this strategy during the initial \( S \) steps of the denoising process.
-For the remaining \( T-S\) steps, we allow each sub-prompt’s U-Net models to predict noise independently to ensure the image fidelity, as is done in the standard diffusion process.
+For the remaining \( T-S\) steps, we allow each sub-prompt's U-Net model to predict noise independently to ensure the image fidelity, as is done in the standard diffusion process.
 In this way, we can keep the layout of the images generated by the different sub-prompts consistent with the original prompt.

 \textbf{Accumulative Latent Modification.} In order to precisely bind the newly added attributes in each sub-prompt to their corresponding subjects, we further develop latent-level subject masking for each attribute injection.
 Specifically, we extract a binary mask based on the cross-attention map corresponding to each subject \( q_i \)~(Sec.~\ref{sec:prompt segment}) from a sub-prompt, which highlights the relevant regions of each subject in the image.
 This process involves normalizing the cross-attention maps and applying a thresholding operation to create a distinct binary mask for each subject \( q_i \).
 The binary mask extraction for subject \( q_i \) is given by the following formula: